FiqnOS/Playbook/README.md

 - Windows 11 24H2 `26100`

 > [!CAUTION]
-> Do not use on Windows by Flibustier, you get BSOD after reboot and startup!
+> Do not use the Windows build by Flibustier, you get BSOD after reboot!